Evita (album)

-Evita is a concept album released in 1976 and produced by Andrew Lloyd Webber and Tim Rice.
+Evita is a concept album released in 1976 and produced by Andrew Lloyd Webber and Tim Rice about the life of Eva Perón.
 Having successfully launched their previous show, Jesus Christ Superstar, on record in 1970, Lloyd Webber and Rice returned to the format for Evita.
 The album was recorded at Olympic Studios in London from April to September 1976 and released in the United Kingdom on 19 November 1976.

 Background

 Elements of the original plotline on this album were removed before the show was staged in London in 1978.
 "Che" here was much more explicitly based on Che Guevara, including a subplot about Guevara's failed efforts to market the insecticide Vendaval, most significantly highlighted in the song "The Lady's Got Potential".
 The track was cut from the score and a new song written to include the key plotline of Juan Perón's rise to power: "The Art of the Possible".

 The libretto and synopsis record "Part One" ending after the balcony scene following "Don't Cry for Me, Argentina" and "Part Two" beginning with "High Flying, Adored".
 On both the original LP and subsequent compact disc releases, though, the recording is split such that the balcony scene begins the second half.
 This split point was retained for the London stage production.

 As well as producing the album, Lloyd Webber and Rice also performed on the recording.
 Rice's principal role was as one of the army officers on the track "Rainbow Tour" and Lloyd Webber played keyboards.
 In his autobiography, Rice quotes the production cost of the album at £74,827.83; around five times that of the Superstar concept album.